C0D3D3V/bbb-dl/README.md

 # bbb-download
 ### The code will be maintained by createwebinar.com developer team

-A python script that produces downloadable material for existing and new recordings in a BigBlueButton 1.1 installation.
+A python script that produces downloadable material for existing and new recordings in a BigBlueButton installation.
-BigBueButton >= 2.0 is not supported yet.
+BigBueButton 2.0 is supported since 10.08.2018.

 ## Requirements
 1. python2.7
 2. ffmpeg compiled with libx264 support (included)
-3. Installed and configured Big Blue Button server
+3. Installed and configured Big Blue Button server (1.1 or 2.0)

 ## Installation (need to be root)
 ```